 Please note, however, that our servers only work out your exact scheduled slot the night after you have registered your machine for backup, so please wait till the day after registering before checking.
 (If you happen to register on the day that your first scheduled backup is set to occur, therefore, your timeslot may be different from the next week onwards.)

-Select the node you wish to view the schedule for and select
+- Select the node you wish to view the schedule for.

 - If there is no mention of a backup schedule, then you need to set one up before you can proceed further.
 Please see section 1 of our page on adding and removing backup schedules.